-WHAT I LOVE ABOUT THIS FILM:
+WHAT I LOVE ABOUT THIS FILM

-Hedda's unfeminine longing for independence is phallically
+Hedda's masculine longing for independence is phallically represented by the firearms

-symbolized by the firearms she must keep under lock and key
+she must keep under lock and key

-Many years ago I saw Glenda Jackson in a Los Angeles stage production of Edward Albee's "Who's Afraid of Virginia Woolf?" and thought she was rather awful in it, but onscreen, Glenda Jackson has rarely ever made a misstep.
-As Hedda Gabler, Jackson commands the screen and never relinquishes it for a second.
-Like the stars of yesterday (Davis, Hepburn, Crawford), Jackson makes you watch her and pays back your attention by serving up a character that is entertainingly multidimensional and contradictory.
-Hers is a cunning performance of wit and subtlety that makes the deeply neurotic heroine both frightening and touching.
+I have always been crazy about Glenda Jackson.
+Several years ago I had the opportunity to see Jackson in a Los Angeles theatrical production of Edward Albee's Who's Afraid of Virginia Woolf?.
+To my great shock and dismay, I thought she was rather awful in it.
+Admirably, I suppose, she took the character of Martha to a place less traditionally bellicose, and for me, it just seemed flat.
+Quite a shock given that onscreen, in my opinion, few actresses are as electrifying.
+As Hedda Gabler, Jackson commands the screen like a champ and never relinquishes it for a second.
+Like the stars of yesterday (Davis, Hepburn, Crawford), Jackson makes you watch her and rewards your attention with a layered characterization that makes this oft-performed role seem wholly new and revelatory.
+Hers is a cunning performance of wit and subtlety that makes the deeply neurotic heroine both frightening and touching (and rather funny).

-Jackson, already a two-time Academy Award winner for Best Actress, received her fourth (and final) Oscar nomination for "Hedda."
-But of course, as Maggie Smith so hilariously pointed out in the 1977 movie "California Suite": "...she's nominated every goddamned year!"
+Jackson, already a two-time Academy Award winner for Best Actress, received her fourth (and final) Oscar nomination for Hedda.
+But of course, as Maggie Smith so hilariously pointed out in the 1977 comedy, California Suite, "...she's nominated every goddamned year!"

 Hedda - "I think I'll burn your hair off after all!"

-THE STUFF OF FANTASY:
+THE STUFF OF FANTASY

 I love how the film is shot in sumptuous gold-brown tones that emphasize Hedda's image of herself as a creature trapped in a gilded cage.
 This theme is further promoted in the elaborate & constrictive women's clothing of the time and in the overtly ornate trappings of her smotheringly cluttered home.
 Scene after scene ends with Hedda clenching her fists or fairly trembling with rage as she fails to find any avenue of escape from a world that seems intent on imprisoning her.

-In the 1955 film "The Seven-Year Itch" there's a scene where Marilyn Monroe, after seeing the movie "The Creature from the Black Lagoon," comments on how she felt sorry for the monster because underneath it all, it just wanted to be loved.
+In the 1955 film, The Seven-Year Itch, there's a scene in which Marilyn Monroe, after having seen the movie, The Creature from the Black Lagoon, remarks that she felt sorry for the monster because, underneath it all, it just wanted to be loved.
 Well, I have a similar feeling about Hedda Gabler.
-Gabler is very much a monster.
-Yet you can't help feeling a little sorry for her when, despite all of her schemes, her world starts crumbling in around her and her worst fears (someone having power over her) become realized .
+There's no denying that in many ways, Gabler is very much a monster.
+Yet you can't help feeling a little sorry for her when, despite all of her schemes, she's unable to prevent her world from crumbling in around her, and, worst of all, having her worst fear - someone having power over her - realized .

 It's difficult not to feel the pain that lies behind Hedda's monstrous behavior because most of us know that there are few things more soul-killing than to harbor a desire for something you're too afraid to pursue.

-|"I will be silent in future.'|
+|"I will be silent in future."|